Pastor Emeritus Samuel L. Peppers

-Pastor Samuel L Peppers was born to Elder J.C. and Lizzie Peppers in Itta Bena, Mississippi, on October 16, 1949.
+Pastor Emeritus Samuel L. Peppers was born to Elder J.C. and Lizzie Peppers in Itta Bena, Mississippi, on October 16, 1949.
 He was one of eleven children, 7 sisters and 3 brothers.The family enjoyed each other and was all educated in the school system of Lorfore County.

 Pastor Peppers furthered his education at Valley State University and graduating with a BS Degree in Industrial Education.
 After graduation, he attended the University of Kentucky at Lexington Kentucky and graduate with a degree in Education.
 After graduating, he was recruited to the University of Michigan, furthers his studies in education, and was then hired at the University of Michigan in which he was a faithful employee for 31 years.
 He enjoyed a great career with hands on position allowing him to work with young adults and seniors.